Alabama Court of Civil Appeals

 The Alabama Court of Civil Appeals is one of two appellate courts in the Alabama judicial system.
 The court was established in 1969 when what had been one unitary state Court of Appeals was broken into a criminal appeals court and a civil appeals court.
 The unified Court of Appeals had been operative since 1911.
 The initial court's members were appointed by Governor Albert P. Brewer.
 The court is currently housed in the Alabama Judicial Building in Montgomery, Alabama.
-Judges on the court are elected in partisan elections on staggard six year terms.
+Judges on the court are elected in partisan elections on staggered six year terms.
 Today, the court's membership is all Republican but it was composed of just Democrats between 1969 and 1989.
 At that time, Republican Governor Guy Hunt appointed Robert J. Russell to the bench on April 16, 1989 thus becoming the first Republican on the court.
 Ironically, Russell was defeated for re-election in 1990 but was again appointed almost immediately to another vacancy on the court by Governor Hunt in January 1991.

 The Court of Civil Appeals hears civil matters, including those related to domestic situations such as divorce, adoptions, child custody, etc. They will rule on cases appealed from certain state administrative agencies, such as worker's compensation.
 The Court of Civil Appeals also has jurisdiction in civil appeals where the amount in controversy does not exceed $50,000.

 The Court of Civil Appeals has jurisdiction of all appeals from administrative agencies in which a judgment was rendered in the circuit court.
 The court also exercises jurisdiction over appeals in workmen's compensation cases and domestic relations cases, including annulment, divorce, alimony, child support, adoption, and child custody cases.

-The Clerk of the Court is Rebecca C. Oates.
+The Clerk of the Court is Nathan P. Wilson.

 Judges of the court

 Election of judges

 Judges are elected to the court in statewide partisan elections for six-year terms on the court.
 However, the Governor may fill vacancies should they occur during a term of office.
 On November 6, 2012, Judge Tommy Bryan was elected to the Alabama Supreme Court and upon his resignation, Governor Bentley appointed Tuscaloosa Circuit Judge, Scott Donaldson to the seat on January 15, 2013.
 The other four judges came to their positions through election.
 By statute, the senior judge of the Civil Appeals Court serves as its Presiding Judge.
-William Thompson, is the Presiding Judge.
-He was first elected in 1996, when he was only 34 years old.
-Judge Thompson is today the longest serving of any statewide judge in Alabama.
+Terry Moore, who was first elected in 2006, is the current Presiding Judge.